ajakaja/ajakaja.github.io/_posts/2023-04-25-react-mistakes.md

 ------

-## 7. Rerendering during animations
+## 8. Rerendering during animations

 You should generally not trigger component rerenders on every frame of an animation.
-It is kinda acceptable in small hobby apps, but in a, uh, production-quality codebase, it's a bad idea.
-It has a tendency to fry the performance of anything else that is going on at the same time, and to fry the performance of the page for people with weaker machines than yours.
+You may get away with it in small hobby apps and so think it is fine, and sometimes React tutorials will even do it to demonstrate how things work.
+But in a, uh, production-quality codebase, it's a bad idea.
+It will fry the performance of anything else that is going on at the same time, and it will look a *lot* worse on your users' weak machines than it looks on yours.
 So don't do it.

-It is fairly easy to see why this happens if you look at Devtool's performance traces during an animation.
-Triggering React re-renders on every animation frame causes a _lot_ of code to get run, all at once, during a time when you would really like the animation to proceed smoothly.

-The weird 'gotcha' of this is that React developers will often be working on very fast machines, like M1/M2 Macbooks, so the animation will seem perfectly smooth _to them_ ... and then when you go see the same code run on other people's computers, the animation will stutter and glitch around, and their CPU fan will start spinning, because the React render loop is running so much code that it's basically maxing out CPUs for the entire 16ms of each frame.
-So just don't do it.
+Take a look at Devtool's performance traces during an animation.
+Triggering React re-renders on every animation frame causes a _lot_ of code to get run, all at once, at a time when you would specifically like the animation to proceed smoothly.
+React developers will often be working on very fast machines, like M1/M2 Macbooks, so the animation will seem perfectly smooth _to them_ ... and then when you go see the same code run on other people's computers, the animation will stutter and glitch around, and their CPU fan will start spinning, because the React render loop is running so much code that it's basically maxing out CPUs for the entire 16ms of each frame.
+So, again, just don't do it.

 If possible, animation should be entirely handled via CSS.
 But when it can't be, it's still okay to do it in JS.
 The trick is to do it all imperatively, without ever triggering a React state update.
 The basic technique looks like this: